Diplôme national du brevet

 The Diplôme national du brevet is a diploma given to French pupils at the end of 3^{e} (year 10 / ninth grade).
 It is sometime called brevet des collèges (in French, "collège" means junior high school).
 This diploma is awarded to students who are or were within French cultural influence, including France itself, Morocco, Tunisia, Lebanon, Syria and Algeria, the first two having been French protectorates, while the middle two were under French Mandate for a period after World War I and Algeria was a French territory from 1830 until its independence in 1962.
 Pupils outside of France who study in French schools belonging to the Agency for French Teaching Abroad network also sit this exam.

+Requirements

+To be awarded a diploma, pupils must attain an annual average of 10 out of 20.
+This average is calculated from regular continuous assessments in class during the year of 3^{e}, which make up 40% of the average, and the final examinations usually held in June which make up 60% of the average.
+This has been put in place since the 2026 Session.

-To be awarded a diploma, pupils must acquire the seven key competencies of the "Common Core of Knowledge and Skills" and score a minimum of 400 points (out of 800).
-These points are awarded via tests in each subject except in history-geography-civics (continuous assessment: contrôle continu) and in a final exam at the end of 3^{e}.
+Previously, students must have acquired the seven key competencies of the "Common Core of Knowledge and Skills" and scored a minimum of 400 points (out of 800).
+These points were awarded via tests in each subject except in history-geography-civics (continuous assessment: contrôle continu) and in a final exam at the end of 3^{e}.

 Also starting from 2008, pupils must acquire the A2 level of the Common European Framework of Reference for Languages in a foreign language (English, German, Spanish, Italian...).
 In other countries, primarily the UK, United States, Canada, and several ex-Yugoslav and Asian countries, the equivalent period covered by the diploma is middle school.